 What kind of student would this course suit?

 This course would suit anyone with a fascination for ancient Greece and Rome, who recognises the continuing influence of ancient history on the modern world.
 It will also appeal to you if you enjoy the challenge of analysing different source materials and evidence from antiquity, from written texts to archaeological finds.

 How is this course taught and assessed?

 Our innovative approach to teaching ancient history has earned high praise from external examiners and leading UK experts in the subject.

 Teaching methods include lectures, large and small group seminars, and personal consultations.
 These allow you to develop valuable skills in conducting research, formal and informal writing, discussion and oral presentation.

 Assessment is primarily by coursework portfolios, essays and exams.
-In your third year, you will research and write a dissertation on a topic of your choosing.
+In your third year you will research and write a dissertation on a topic of your choosing.
 You may also take an Applied Classics unit and plan, market and execute a project aimed at presenting the ancient world to the wider public, with a member of staff acting as adviser.

 What are my career prospects?

 The interdisciplinary study of ancient history develops skills in critical thinking, persuasive writing and clear self-expression, which are transferable to a wide range of careers.

 Our graduates are highly employable and have found positions in research, administration, media, museums, art galleries, heritage management, the civil service, law, accountancy, computing, commerce and teaching.